jacob-mennell/yahooFinanceStocks/README.md

 # Yahoo Finance Script
 Scripts for pulling data from yahoo finance module.
+Data is pulled using Yahoo Finance, minor cleaning then undertaken before sending to SQL database.

 ### Current Data Used
 historical stock data, major shareholders, earnings, quarterly earnings and news.